 Innovative robotics projects

 Another military robot with inspiration from the animal kingdom is the Mesh Worm.
-Developed at Harvard, MIT and Seoul National University with DARPA (Defense Advanced Research Projects Agency) funding, this little fellow contains wires made from a shape memory alloy (see our blog on smart materials).
+Developed at Harvard, MIT and Seoul National University with DARPA (Defense Advanced Research Projects Agency) funding, this little fellow contains wires made from a shape memory alloy.
 They are stimulated by an electric current to contract and then return to their original shape.
 When woven into a plastic mesh it simulates the biomechanics of an earthworm (known as peristalsis) to slide across surfaces.

 Despite moving at the pace of an earthworm this unusual robot has several advantageous characteristics that could be useful in a military context.
 For instance, it moves silently so would be well-suited to covert operations.
 It is also very hardy.
 It can be trodden on, or even hit with a hammer without sustaining damage.
 Made almost entirely from soft materials it would also have the ability to crawl and squeeze through tight spaces.
 Here he is in action: